Market & comparison education

 The short version

-"What to check when AI-supported features shapes your app decision" is a planning question, not an appearance promise.
-For to check when AI-supported features your app decision, the reader wants to treat a routine note as planning support, not proof in an iPhone reminder flow where the app should reduce decision fatigue.
-For to check when AI-supported features your app decision, Orena can help with claim boundaries written in plain language.
-For to check when AI-supported features your app decision, it should not imply that every reader will see the same outcome.
-Use to check when AI-supported features your app decision to choose one low-pressure action; the guide carries the workflow.
+"Buyer criteria: AI supported features" is a planning question, not an appearance promise.
+For buyer criteria: AI supported features, the reader wants to treat a routine note as planning support, not proof in an iPhone reminder flow where the app should reduce decision fatigue.
+For buyer criteria: AI supported features, Orena can help with claim boundaries written in plain language.
+For buyer criteria: AI supported features, it should not imply that every reader will see the same outcome.
+Use buyer criteria: AI supported features to choose one low-pressure action; the guide carries the workflow.

 Editorial guide